JanLahmann/RasQberry-Two/content/3d-model/hardware-assembly-guide.md

 **!
 Warning:**
 Super Glue can very easily stick to skin and cause painful injuries.
 Please use caution when using super glue and never touch the glue while it is drying.
 Only use a small amount of glue, a little drop goes a long way.

 Before gluing the halves together, it is recommended to lightly sand down the upper and lower “lip” of each half.
-This sanding process will create a smoother surface while also enabling the super glue to form a stronger attachment between the two parts.
+This sanding process will create a smoother surface while also enabling the super glue to form a stronger bond between the two parts.
 Once sanded down, apply a small amount of super glue to both the upper and lower lips of the two halves and hold them firmly together.

 ![Figure 4](https://github.com/user-attachments/assets/20268b4e-1757-4394-b061-5d926eb197d0)